 - Which modules do I want to license?

-Include the following options:
+Include the following possibilities:

 - Sophos RED, which connects additional sites via VPN.

-On the basis of this information, the following scale helps relatively well to make a hardware selection.
+Based on this information, the following scale helps relatively well to make a hardware selection.

 Sophos Firewall can also be installed on your own hardware.
 However, care must be taken to ensure that the hardware meets the minimum requirements for the Sophos system.

-We will be happy to help you and share our experience with you.
+In any case, we will be happy to help you and share our experience with you.